Easy Italian recipes you need to know how to make, from crusty focaccia to the best meatballs you’ll ever taste!

 - canned tomatoes and tomato paste

-a hearty bean soup
+a hearty soup

 Soup is an integral part of the healthy Mediterranean diet, and the Italians are masters at making soups that are satisfying enough to make a meal.
 If you’re cooking on a budget, this classic Italian soup recipe will be your best friend.